raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 ### My first exposure to Phantom

 Sometime around November 2023, YouTube recommended to me a video with a rather intriguing thumbnail.
 It featured a mysterious, half-masked gentleman wearing a sophisticated sable suit, raising his left hand aloft as he gracefully sends a lady, dressed constrastingly in white, into a deep, mesmerizing trance.
-I didn't think much of it at first; but for the next few weeks or so, the same video has been consistently and temptingly popping up in my feed, to the extent that I could not help but simply click on the video.
+I didn't think much of it at first, but for the next few weeks or so, the same video has been consistently and temptingly popping up in my feed, to the extent that I could not help but simply click on the video.

-That video, posted by Andrew Lloyd Webber's channel _The Shows Must Go On!_, was a concert film adaptation of _The Phantom of the Opera_, the second longest-running West End musical of all time (after _Les Misérables_).
+That video, posted by the channel _The Shows Must Go On!_, was the concert film adaptation of _The Phantom of the Opera_, the second longest-running West End musical of all time (after _Les Misérables_).
 Released in 2011, the film marked the 25th anniversary of the musical's 1986 premiere, and was officially titled _The Phantom of the Opera at the Royal Albert Hall_.
 During the COVID-19 epidemic, the full proshot was released on YouTube free of charge amid theatre closures.

 Now, I'm not typically a fan of most fictional media, so when I do discover something that I really enjoy, I tend to become quite obsessed with it (in a healthy way), and this one was no exception.
 Hooked by the show's enigmatic and captivating premise, I binged through all 2 hours and 41 minutes of the show on my phone (albeit in multiple sittings).
 Over the past year, I've rewatched the film countless times*, the proshot's soundtrack became my most-streamed album of 2023, and I've even learnt to play the title number on piano.

 (*Unfortunately, [the video](https://www.youtube.com/watch?v=nINQjT7Zr9w){:target="_blank"} got taken down from YouTube at some point and is to this day not accessible to the public, at least not for free.
-Instead, only [snippets and highlights](https://youtube.com/playlist?list=PLRImnjFIgJIWRMkXEoKmaUgW8qihGyRnm&si=CICqYVnIZOYwz_j9){:target="_blank"} from the show are available.
+Instead, only [snippets](https://youtube.com/playlist?list=PLRImnjFIgJIWRMkXEoKmaUgW8qihGyRnm&si=CICqYVnIZOYwz_j9){:target="_blank"} from the show are available.
 That was the day I realized how useful [the Internet Archive](https://archive.org/details/The_Phantom_of_The_Opera_Full_Stage_Show){:target="_blank"} and [Wayback Machine video downloaders](https://www.waybackyt.download){:target="_blank"} were.)

 ### Seeing Phantom live on stage